 Are you a health professional?
 Click here for the GP version.

-Did you know that one in five severe chronic pain sufferers also have a mood disorder like depression?
+Did you know that one in five severe persistent pain sufferers also have a mood disorder like depression?

-Chronic pain and the associated mental health issues can have devastating health implications.
-The Department of Health estimate that 21% of suicides in Australia are attributed to chronic pain sufferers.
-That’s why it’s so important to take care of both the physical and mental health effects of chronic pain for your overall health and wellbeing.
+Persistent pain and the associated mental health issues can have devastating health implications.
+The Department of Health estimate that 21% of suicides in Australia are attributed to persistent pain sufferers.
+That’s why it’s so important to take care of both the physical and mental health effects of persistent pain for your overall health and wellbeing.

-The best way to effectively manage the effects of chronic pain is with a multidisciplinary approach, where various specialists adhere to an agreed management plan to achieve the best overall outcome.
+The best way to effectively manage the effects of persistent pain is with a multidisciplinary approach, where various specialists adhere to an agreed management plan to achieve the best overall outcome.

 A pain management team usually includes a pain specialist, a clinical psychologist and a physiotherapist, as well as an occupational therapist if required.
 These clinicians may be located at different practices or exist as an integrated team based at the same location.
-Black Swan Health has its own team of specialists that offer an integrated chronic pain program from a single location.
+Black Swan Health has a multidisciplinary team that offers an integrated Persistent Pain Program, Turning Pain into Gain from a single location.

-Regardless of the professional team involved, active cooperation and efforts from the person affected is crucial to improving chronic pain management and outcomes.
+Regardless of the professional team involved, active cooperation and efforts from the person affected is crucial to improving persistent pain management and outcomes.
 Self-management of pain can improve the symptoms and effects of the pain itself and improve your quality of life, too.
-Black Swan Health’s Chronic Pain Program educates and empowers people to better manage their chronic pain, by providing knowledge, tools, and access to a specialised pain physician and allied health team for free.
+Black Swan Health’s Persistent Pain Program educates and empowers people to better manage their persistent pain, by providing knowledge, tools, and access to an experienced allied health team for free.

-Rachel Home, Clinical Psychologist (Reg) at Black Swan Health, has a special interest in chronic pain and mental health.
-Rachel highlights some of the common psychological responses that she helps people with chronic pain to overcome:
+Rachel Home, Clinical Psychologist, highlights some of the common psychological responses that she helps people with persistent pain to overcome:

-A clinical psychologist can also diagnose and treat other mental health issues that may arise throughout your chronic pain treatment.
-Black Swan Health’s counselling services are available as part of our multidisciplinary chronic pain program and as an independent service for your mental health needs.
+A clinical psychologist can also diagnose and treat other mental health issues that may arise throughout your persistent pain treatment.
+Black Swan Health’s counselling services are available as part of our multidisciplinary persistent pain program and as an independent service for your mental health needs.

-To find out more about the free Chronic Pain Program, click here.
+To find out more about our free Persistent Pain Program, click here.